+It’s no secret that humans have their eyes on the Red Planet.
 Since the surface of Mars is really different from Earth, a lot of research is dedicated to trying to simulate or replicate Martian conditions either in laboratories or in extreme environmental sites on Earth called “Mars analogs.”
-While analog sites may not be exact replicas, they have characteristics similar in many ways to Mars that are at least relevant for the research questions being asked.
+While analog sites may not be exact replicas, they have characteristics similar in many ways to Mars.
 There are many of these types of sites on Earth.
 For example, some are in extreme deserts, both hot and cold, and some are at the bottom of the ocean.

 A new ocean site has been identified in the Central Indian Ocean Basin (CIOB).
 It’s called a seamount, which is basically an underwater mountain.
 You may be wondering — is there water on Mars?
 Why would an underwater mountain be a Mars analog?

-Mars is arid or dry at its surface at present.
-Scientists believe that Mars was watery like Earth in the past.
-Martian geological times can be divided into three eras, namely the Noachian, Hesperian and Amazonian.
+Today, Mars has a very dry, desert-like surface.
+However, scientists hypothesize that Mars was once watery like Earth in the past.
+Martian geological time can be divided into three eras, namely the Noachian, Hesperian and Amazonian.
 Each of these eras actually spans millions of years.
-Mars progressively dried from a watery Noachian to its present dry or arid Amazonian times.
-The intermediate moderately wet time was the Hesperian Era.
+The Noachian period was the wettest of the three, the Hesperian was moderately wet, and the Amazonian period of today is it’s driest.

-The surface water could have dried up due to many reasons and it is believed that liquid water disappeared from the Martian surface but flows below the surface.
+It is not fully known why the water on Mars’ surface dried up, but many experts hypothesize that water still exists beneath the surface.
 Thus the CIOB seamount actually replicates situations that might have existed during Noachian or Hesperian watery Mars.
-But, the watery aspect is not the only reason this site is a good Mars analog. .
+But, the watery aspect is not the only reason this site is a good Mars analog.

-Fully describing this new seamount site as a Noachian-Hesparian analog of Mars was possible through collaborative research between scientists and research scholars at the National Institute of Oceanography (NIO), Goa,India, the Agharkar Research Institute (ARI), Pune, India and the Physical Research Laboratory (PRL), Ahmedabad, India.
-Data generation and experiments were conducted in these laboratories.
+Fully describing this new seamount site as a Noachian-Hesparian analog of Mars was possible through collaborative research between scientists at the National Institute of Oceanography (NIO), Goa,India, the Agharkar Research Institute (ARI), Pune, India and the Physical Research Laboratory (PRL), Ahmedabad, India.
+Experiments were conducted in these laboratories.
 The data generated at NIO was further examined by the alumni researcher while she was working at the University of Ryukus, Japan, along with the corresponding author and all other co-authors working in India.

 Because there was almost no ‘food’ readily available, the microbes ‘eat’ rocks and minerals for energy.
 These minerals include iron, sulfur, phosphorus, and many others.
 Scientists call these microbes chemolithotrophs.
 This word literally means “chemical and rock eaters,” because chemo- means chemical, litho- means rocks, and trophs- means eaters.
 These types of strange microbial behaviours are needed for their survival in extreme environments where oxygen and food are very limited or unavailable.